Competitive Location Problems: Balanced Facility Location and the One-Round Manhattan Voronoi Game: The One-Round Manhattan Voronoi Game

 An instance of the One-Round Manhattan Voronoi Game consists of a rectangle~$R$ and the number $n$ of points to be played by each player.
 Without loss of generality, $R$ has height~$1$ and width $\rho\geq 1$.
-Player White chooses a set $W$ of $n$ white points in~$R$, followed by the player Black selecting a set $B$ of $n$ black points, with $W\cap B=\varnothing$.
-Each player scores the area consisting of the points that are closer to one of their facilities than to any one of the opponent's.
+White chooses a set $W$ of $n$ white points in~$R$, followed by Black selecting a set $B$ of $n$ black points, with $W\cap B=\varnothing$.
+Each player scores the area consisting of the points that are closer to one of their facilities than to any one of their opponent's.
 Hence, if two points of one player share a degenerate bisector, the possible neutral regions are assigned to this player.
-Therefore, by replacing each degenerate bisector between points of one player by a (w.l.o.g. horizontal) non-degenerate bisector, each player scores the area of its (horizontally enlarged) Manhattan Voronoi cells.
-With slight abuse of notation, we denote the resulting (horizontally enlarged) Voronoi cells of colored point sets by $V^{W\cup B}(p)$ similar as before.
+Therefore, by replacing each degenerate bisector between points of one player with a (w.l.o.g. horizontal) non-degenerate bisector, each player scores the area of its (horizontally enlarged) Manhattan Voronoi cells.
+With slight abuse of notation, we denote the resulting (horizontally enlarged) Voronoi cells of coloured point sets by $V^{W\cup B}(p)$ in the same way as before.
 The player with the higher score wins, or the game ends in a tie.

-For an instance $(R,n)$ and a set $W$ of white points, a set $B$ of $n$ black points is a \emph{winning set} for Black if Black wins the game by playing $B$; likewise, $B$ is a \emph{tie set} if the game ends in a tie.
-A black point~$b$ is a \emph{winning point} if its cell area $\area(V^{W\cup B}(b))$ exceeds $\nicefrac{1}{2n}\cdot \area(R)$.
-A white point set $W$ is \emph{unbeatable} if it does not admit a winning set for Black, and $W$ is a \emph{winning set} if there exists neither a tie nor a winning set for Black.
-If Black or White can always identify a winning set, we say they have a \emph{winning strategy}.
+For an instance $(R,n)$ and a set $W$ of $n$ white points, a set $B$ of $n$ black points is a \emph{winning set for Black} if Black wins the game by playing $B$; likewise, $B$ is a \emph{tie set} if the game ends in a tie.
+For a given set $W$ of white points, a black point~$b$ is a \emph{winning point} if $\area(V^{W\cup \{b\}}(b))$ exceeds $\nicefrac{1}{2n}\cdot \area(R)$.
+A white point set $W$ is \emph{unbeatable} if it does not admit a winning set for Black, and $W$ is a \emph{winning set for White} if there exists neither a tie nor a winning set for Black.
+If Black or White can always identify a winning set, we say that they have a \emph{winning strategy}.

 Despite the possible existence of degenerate bisectors for Manhattan distances, we show that Black has a winning strategy if and only if Black has a winning point.
 We make use of the following two lemmas.